Malik Willis

-Malik Antonio Willis (/məˈliːk/ mə-LEEK; born May 25, 1999) is an American professional football quarterback for the Green Bay Packers of the National Football League (NFL).
+Malik Antonio Willis (/məˈliːk/ mə-LEEK; born May 25, 1999) is an American professional football quarterback for the Miami Dolphins of the National Football League (NFL).
 He played college football for the Auburn Tigers and Liberty Flames, winning the 2020 Dudley Award with the latter.
-Willis was selected by the Tennessee Titans in the third round of the 2022 NFL draft and traded to the Packers in 2024.
+Willis was selected by the Tennessee Titans in the third round of the 2022 NFL draft and was traded to the Green Bay Packers in 2024.
+He served as a backup in Green Bay for two seasons before signing with the Dolphins in 2026.

 Early life

 Willis attended Westlake High School in Atlanta before transferring to Roswell High School in Roswell, Georgia, for his senior year.
-As a senior, he passed for 2,562 yards and rushed for 1,033 yards with 37 total touchdowns.
+As a senior, Willis passed for 2,562 yards and rushed for 1,033 yards with 37 total touchdowns.
 A three star recruit, he committed to Auburn University to play college football.

 College career

 Auburn

 Willis spent 2017 and 2018 at Auburn and played in 15 games.
-During the two years, he completed 11 of 14 passes for 69 yards with a touchdown and rushed for 309 yards and two touchdowns.
+During the two years, he completed 11 of 14 passes for 69 yards and a touchdown and rushed for 309 yards and two touchdowns.

 Liberty

 Willis transferred to Liberty University in 2019 following a quarterback competition at Auburn with Bo Nix and sat out the season due to transfer rules.

-In 2020, he was named the team's starting quarterback.
+In 2020, Willis was named the team's starting quarterback.
 Against the Southern Miss Golden Eagles, he threw for six touchdowns and rushed for another.
 Willis was named the winner of the 2020 Dudley Award, given to the best college football player in the state of Virginia, and was the recipient of the 2021 Bobby Bowden Award, awarded to the best college football player who epitomizes being a Christian student-athlete.
 He was named MVP of the 2020 Cure Bowl and the 2021 LendingTree Bowl.